michael-hartmann/caps/docs/paper/paper.md

 CaPS is a package for the analysis of the Casimir effect in the plane-sphere geometry.
-The Casimir force arises due to quantum and thermal fluctuations of the electromagnetic field and is closely related to the van der Waals forces [@bordag_advances].
-As an observable consequence of vacuum fluctuations in the macroscopic world, the Casimir effect is linked to the problem of zero-point energy and the cosmological constant problem.
-The Casimir force is the dominant force between neutral non-magnetic materials in the nanometre to micrometre range.
-As such, a precise knowledge of the Casimir force is crucial in order to detect possible deviations from the gravitational interaction, and thus to either exclude or possibly support proposed mechanisms a fifth fundamental interaction.
-From a technological point of view, the Casimir effect has been shown to play an important role for micro- and nano-electromechanical systems.
+The Casimir force arises due to quantum and thermal fluctuations of the electromagnetic field and is closely related to the van der Waals force [@bordag_advances].
+It is the dominant force between neutral non-magnetic materials in the nanometre to micrometre range and plays an important role in colloidal systems.
+Of technological relevance are applications to micro- and nano-electromechanical systems where the Casimir force can lead to stiction and thus constitute a failure mechanism.
+On a more fundamental level, the Casimir effect is linked to the zero-point energy and the cosmological constant problem.
+A precise knowledge of the Casimir force is crucial for the search for possible deviations from Newton's law of gravitation which could arise from a fifth fundamental interaction.

 CaPS allows to compute the Casimir interaction in the plane-sphere geometry as shown in Fig. 1.
 The plane-sphere geometry is most commonly used in precision